tlswg/draft-ietf-tls-ticketrequest/draft-wood-tls-ticketrequest.md

 message that permits clients to request new session tickets at will from the server.

-This document specifies a new TLS handshake message -- TicketRequest -- that may be used to request tickets via NewSessionTicket messages.
-Ticket requests may carry optional application contexts to limit the ways in which tickets may be used.
+This document specifies a new TLS handshake message -- TicketRequest -- that may be used to request tickets via NewSessionTicket messages in TLS 1.3.
-NewSessionTicket responses MUST echo this application context in as an extension in response.
+Ticket requests may carry optional application-specific contexts to define the ways in which tickets may be used.
+NewSessionTicket responses reciprocate this application context in an extension.

 ## Requirements Language